georgeflanagin/hpctools/README.md

-# hpctools
+# hpctools: Shell scripts to support High Performance Computing

-Bash and bash tools for slurm, munge, and git
+Bash tools for slurm, munge, and git.
+The tools cover the tedium of installation and removal of these software packages.

 Here is a summary of what is in each file: